 Anna Huttenlauch is one of the founding partners of Blomstein, a leading German boutique for antitrust, public procurement and international trade law.
-Prior to founding Blomstein in 2016, Anna Huttenlauch was part of the competition group at Freshfields, based in Berlin and London.
-Together with her three partners and a large team of associates, Anna Huttenlauch offers expert advice on all fields of antitrust law.
+Prior to founding BLOMSTEIN in 2016, Anna Huttenlauch was part of the competition group at Freshfields, based in Berlin and London.
+Together with her partners and a large team of associates, Anna Huttenlauch offers expert advice on all fields of antitrust law.
 She advises high-profile international clients in a diverse range of sectors with particular expertise in TMT, digital platforms, FMCG and retail.
+Anna is admitted to the Bars of Berlin and New York.

 How did you come to specialise in competition law?